maxplanck-ie/snakepipes/docs/content/workflows/scRNA-seq.rst

 Deeptools QC is run on these bam files.

 Before running velocyto, bam files from STARsolo are filtered to remove unmapped reads as well as reads with an empty CB tag and then cell-sorted by the CB tag.
 In the VelocytoCounts folder, loom files with counts of spliced, unspliced and ambiguous reads are stored.
-These can be further processed by the user e.g. using Seurat.
+A merged loom file containing counts for all samples together can be found in the VelocytoCounts_merged folder.

 Input requirements
 ------------------

 The primary input requirement is a directory of paired-end fastq files.
-In addition, if you do not wish to use the default list of cell-barcodes you must then supply your own.
-For the STAR solo mode, a barcode whitelist is required, as well as specification of UMI and CB positions and length, if different from default.
+For the Gruen mode, if you do not wish to use the default list of cell-barcodes you must then supply your own, and to modify the cellBarcodePattern accordingly..
+For the STAR solo mode, a barcode whitelist is required, as well as specification of UMI and CB positions and length, if different from default or available presets.

 Cell barcodes
 ~~~~~~~~~~~~~